Juan Perón: Relationship with Allende and Pinochet

 Perón condemned the coup as a "fatality for the continent" stating that the coup leader Augusto Pinochet represented interests "well known" to him.
 He praised Allende for his "valiant attitude" of committing suicide.
 He took note of the role of the United States in instigating the coup by recalling his familiarity with coup-making processes.

-On 14 May 1974 Perón received Augusto Pinochet at the Morón Airbase.
+On 14 May 1974 Perón received Pinochet at the Morón Airbase.
 Pinochet was heading to meet Alfredo Stroessner in Paraguay so the encounter at Argentina was technically a stopover.
-Pinochet and Perón are both reported to have felt uncomfortable during the meeting.
+Pinochet and Perón were both reported to have felt uncomfortable during the meeting.
 Perón expressed his wishes to settle the Beagle conflict and Pinochet his concerns about Chilean exiles in Argentina near the frontier with Chile.
 Perón would have conceded on moving these exiles from the frontiers to eastern Argentina, but he warned "Perón takes his time, but accomplishes" (Perón tarda, pero cumple).
 Perón justified his meeting with Pinochet stating that it was important to keep good relations with Chile under all circumstances and with whoever might be in government.